clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 5.  **FileSchemaPostData** - Name of the file required for post definition of test db (used only in case of re-use of an existing schema, for performance reasons. file returned by *pg_dump* command with *section=post-data* arguments.)

+6. **RunCustomScripts** - Specified one or multiple custom script(s) to execute before load json data.
+This value is Optional.
+This value can be empty.
+Multiple values must be separed by ";" char.
+These files will be search into bin/DatabaseScripts folder.

-6.  **AssemblyModel** - Name of the library that contains the external .dll [POCO classes](https://en.wikipedia.org/wiki/Plain_Old_CLR_Object) corresponding to the entities to be created in the database.
+7.  **AssemblyModel** - Name of the library that contains the external .dll [POCO classes](https://en.wikipedia.org/wiki/Plain_Old_CLR_Object) corresponding to the entities to be created in the database.

-7. **AssemblyModelNamespace** - Namespace of POCO classes contained into AssemblyModel.
+8. **AssemblyModelNamespace** - Namespace of POCO classes contained into AssemblyModel.

 > The AssemblyModel assembly contains the POCO classes for tables to be loaded. *The name of these classes must be equal to the table name to be loaded, with Public Properties corresponding to the table structure*.